lo3ys/AI/NeuralNetwork/JAVA/README.md

 Don't forget to download the [utilities](https://github.com/netscape-swega/AI/tree/master/Utilities/java) library with the NeuralNet library or the library will not work.

-I don't have fully tested it yet so it might not work.

 ***library made by physic Dev***